ChrisPenner/ChrisPenner.github.io/site/drafts/arrow-effects.md

 Uhh, okay so you can't see the result, but trust me it works!
 Kleisli's implementation of `(***)` just runs the left side, _then_ the right side;
-but if, for other applications, you wanted real parallel execution you could write your implementation which runs each pair of operations in parallel using `Concurrently` or something like it.
+but if, for other applications, you wanted real parallel execution you could write your implementation which runs each pair of parallel operations using `Concurrently` or something like it and your program will magically become as parallel as your data-dependencies allow!
+Caveat emptor, but at least having the option is nice, we don't get that from the Monadic interface where data-dependencies are hidden from us.

 Now for the analysis.

 We could, of course, still collect and print out the _list_ of effects that would be run, but I'm bored of that, so let's level that up too.
-Now that we have both sequential and parallel composition, our programs are now constructed as a _tree_ of operations, so our analysis tools should probably follow suite!
+Now that we have both sequential and parallel composition, our programs are a _tree_ of operations, so our analysis tools should probably follow suite.

 Here's a rewrite of our `CommandRecorder` which tracks the whole tree of effects: